-To complete a concentration in Sport Policy & Analytics a student must take seven electives as follows: five courses listed under their declared concentration and at least one course listed under the other concentration that is unique to that concentration path.
-Note: This means one course will be of student's choosing (from either concentration) to reach the required seven electives.
+To complete a concentration in Sport Policy & Analytics a student must take 21 credits as follows: 15 credits listed under their declared concentration and at least 3 credits listed under the other concentration that are unique to that concentration path.

+Note: This means three credits will be of the student's choosing (from either concentration) to reach the required 21 credits of electives.